Categories

 The author is not named in a signal phrase.

 Note that there is no comma between the author’s name and the page number.
-Example: Teenagers are influenced by marketing campaigns in social media (Barton 68).
+Example: Teenagers are influenced by social media marketing campaigns (Barton 68).

 Unknown author